timeu/context-menu/README.md

 Floating menus are very simple to make with just a bit of HTML, JavaScript and CSS.
 However, most implementations don't work quite right when it comes to touch support, and user experience can be quite bad if a user has limited screen space or clumsy hands.
 In this implementation, I attempted to correct some of those problems and and package it in a reusable component that work well on desktop and mobile.

-The `floating-menu-expanded` event fires when the menu is expanded.
+The `context-menu-expanded` event fires when the menu is expanded.

-The `floating-menu-collapsed` event fires when the menu is collapsed.
+The `context-menu-collapsed` event fires when the menu is collapsed.

 The `options` attribute is a list of item objects.
 `{ label: "option", action: function(){}, arguments: [], options: [] }`